wernerpyke/pyxel/docs/pyke_pyxel_API.md

 **Arguments**:

-- `coord` _Coord_ - The coordinate of the location to mark as blocked.
+- `coord` _coord_ - The coordinate of the location to mark as blocked.
 - `sprite` _Sprite_ - The sprite to place on the blocked location (e.g. an obstacle graphic).

 <a id="pyke_pyxel.map.Map.mark_openable"></a>